AtharKharal/AtharKharal/README.md

-# Technical Writer | DocOps Engineer | Documentation Specialist
+# Data Scientist | Technical Writer | DocOps Engineer

 Welcome to my GitHub profile.
 I’m a Technical Writer and Documentation Engineer with a PhD in Mathematics and a strong foundation in data-driven programming, version-controlled documentation, and docs-as-code infrastructure.
 I specialize in transforming complex technical domains into clear, actionable, and version-aware documentation using tools like **AsciiDoc**, **Antora**, **Git**, **LaTeX**, and **Markdown**.